sanjeetkumaritoutlook-user/simple-llm/README.md

 Add a test endpoint under api/ask.ts and deploy to confirm secrets are working securely.

+## To run in local
+in nodejs command prompt

+set GITHUB_TOKEN=<your-github-token-goes-here>

+running node command if error:

+UNABLE_TO_GET_ISSUER_CERT_LOCALLY

+set NODE_TLS_REJECT_UNAUTHORIZED=0

+on asking question every time, run

+node sample.js  (may throw some warning)  , or

+node --experimental-modules sample.js (may throw some warning)

 ## vercel.json

 vercel.json is a configuration file used to customize your Vercel project.
 You can use it to: